AMD Athlon X4 860K Black Edition CPU Quad Core FM2+ 3700Mhz...MSRP $76.29Viewon Amazon

 Still running hot overall?
 Try adding a case fan or two.
-Case fans from reputable vendors are shockingly cheap ($8.50 from Cooler Master on Amazon, or $9 from NZXT on Amazon) and can be installed in mere minutes.
+Case fans from reputable vendors are shockingly cheap ($8 from Cooler Master on Amazon, or $12 from Thermaltake on Amazon) and can be installed in mere minutes.

 A better monitor

 You spend most of your time interacting with your computer’s input and output devices, so it’s definitely worth investing in decent peripherals if you spend considerable time at your PC.